pughlab/ConsensusCruncher/README.md

-# README - Tools for Barcode Sequencing #
+# README - Tools for Duplex Sequencing #

 This README would normally document whatever steps are necessary to get your application up and running.